-Number of People In The US Serving Time In State Prison For Drug Offenses, by Race
+Number of People In The US Sentenced To and Serving Time In State Prisons For Drug Offenses, by Race and Ethnicity

 (Note: The Bureau of Justice Statistics annual report on prisoners does not provide separate counts for inmates who identify as two or more races, nor of American Indians, Alaska Natives, Asians, Native Hawaiians, or other Pacific Islanders.)